• Skip to main content

 Statutory obligations

-A company must also prepare corporation tax return within 12 months of the end of its accounting period.
+A company must also prepare a corporation tax return within 12 months of the end of its accounting period.

 • entries showing all money received and expended by the company